AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-1/REST-HTTP-APIs.md

 <!-- !Video Content: 321: Using Postman -->
 <iframe src="https://player.vimeo.com/video/344941801?byline=0&portrait=0" width="655" height="368" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

+### Learning Curl!

+We've learned the basics of what an API is today and touched on how to make a call but another way to make an API request is using something called `curl`. `curl` is a way to make calls using your terminal and getting information back sometimes faster and more efficiently.
+Its good to understand alternative ways to make requests and `curl` can be another strong choice to make requests.
+Simply follow these steps and you can practice using `curl`.
+To install `curl` you can follow instructions on their website, I included a link to the website in the additional resources section.

+- [ ] Check to see if `curl` is already installed `curl --version`
+  > NOTE: curl is default command most computers already have installed.
+- [ ] If `curl` is not already installed [download `curl`](https://curl.se/docs/install.html)
+  > NOTE: If you have Homebrew installed you can also run the command `brew install curl`.
+- [ ] Check Version using command `curl --version`
+- [ ] Now run command `curl https://jsonplaceholder.typicode.com/posts`

+This URL is a dummy website to make practice API calls with.
+If you paste the URL in the browser you can see the data written in JSON.
+Once you run this command in the terminal you have successfully created an API request using `curl`.
+Feel free to visit this website and run a few more tests trying a different routes or a different type of request.
+We can also test this type of call by running our API route with some dummy data we can input in our files.
+Happy coding!

 ## Additional Resources

 - [ ] [Article, RestfulAPI - What is REST?](https://restfulapi.net/)